MarkHoeber/tools-tech-syllabus/source/intro.rst

 * And most importantly, help you *learn how to learn*.

-  Undoubtedly, in ten years you will not be using the tools and technology we use in this class.
+  Undoubtedly, in five years you will not be using the same tools and technology we use in this class.
 You will need to adapt to rapid change.
 We will stress using all available sources, and hands-on use, to learn new tools.

 At the end of the course, you should have:

-* A broad understanding of multiple technologies
+* A broad understanding of multiple technologies.

-* The ability to create basic content with different tools
+* The ability to create basic content with different tools.

 * The inclination to ask the right questions and find the answers when learning about new technical subject.